 A line of workers is traversing the ghastly landscape.
 They have done so every day of their lives.
 After all, their father had come to these lands as a slave, destined to meet his queen here.
 To them, the wasteland conveys a deep sense of place – unsettling as it may be to anyone else unfortunate enough to endure the sight of this dismal terrain.
 The elders selected them to be worthy of the task that this proud band of brothers was formed to fulfil, destined from birth, to carry out the purpose put upon them by their mother.

 From time to time, they look up at the majestic mid-day sky through the kitchen window, blissfully unaware of… bosons.

 Borne from a somewhat lofty-sounding process inside our sun, stellar nucleosynthesis, these smallest of particles, existing on the exact edge of space-time, carry a rather tiny and harmless load of energy.
-Still, the fresnel created by the imperfections in the single sheet of glass will soon bundle a rather large and deathly amount of them and fry the unsuspecting, noble workers’ bodies into crisps.
+Still, the fresnel created by the imperfections in the single sheet of glass will soon bundle a rather large and deathly amount of them, set to fry the unsuspecting, noble workers’ bodies into crisps.

 But not today.
 Darkness – calming, beautiful and cold – is descending upon the landscape…

 … I’m taking a closer look.
 What is going on here?!

 The laminate bench top’s colour was once advertised as ‘White Valencia’.
 Nice one.
 Now, 30 years later, it’s more like ‘Kathmandu Cream’.
 The tacky pattern makes it just a tad harder to spot the bunch of anaemic ants going after it hard in my kitchen – chasing tiny goals.
 They have no clue how a fresnel lens works.
 Neither do I, but maybe I can make them think big picture for a change.